dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/custom-error-handling-and-error-logging-with-suave.md

 When I try to browse a path which doesn't exist then Suave will not serve the request by default.
 For example [http://localhost:8083/foo](http://localhost:8083/foo) will not return anything.

-This doesn't count as error handling yet, but I thought it would be good to mention here as well.
-If you want Suave to return a 404 (or anything else) for not found resources, then you have to add a fallback case to the end of the webpart options:
+It is not really part of error handling, but I thought it would be good to mention here as well.
+If you want Suave to return a 404 (or anything else) for non existing paths then you can append a generic fallback case to the end of the webpart options:

 <pre><code>let app =
     choose [